ImBradders/SpotifyDistributedSystem/Servers/StorageServer/MessageProtocol.md

 ### Get Song

-GET : [song title] | SENDING
+GET : [song title] | [The size of the song in bytes] followed by [The song as a byte array]

 This will request the file from the server.
 It will then send multiple messages until the entire file has been transferred.
-Once the whole file is transferred, the message "EOF : EOF : EOF" will be sent to say that the end of the file has been reached.
+Once the whole file is transferred, the message "EOF:EOF:EOF" will be sent to say that the end of the file has been reached.

 ### Add User